Growth Capsule for Energy Controlled Plant Phenomics

-The Grow Capsule couples revolutions in multispectral LED lighting and imaging with precise thermal and moisture control to regulate and record plant physiology, growth and development.
-The system is modular, scalable, water and energy autonomous and can be deployed anywhere.
-It is the next generation in controlled environment growth facilities and open source for shared development and analysis.
-This research equipment will enable a new paradigm of urban agriculture.
+The Growth Capsule couples revolutions in multispectral LED lighting and imaging with precise thermal and moisture control to regulate and record plant physiology, growth and development.
+The system is modular, scalable, water and energy efficient and can be deployed anywhere.
+It is the next generation in controlled environment growth facilities and a new standard for collaborative research and analysis.
+This research equipment underpins the emerging paradigm of urban agriculture.

-Four GrowCapsules will be installed in 2018 as part of the Grain Phenomics Climate Facility
+Four GrowthCapsules were installed at ANU in 2019 as part of the Grain Phenomics Climate Facility

-This project will address limitations in plant phenotyping and environmental control and integrate advances in genomic analysis.
-The energy efficient growth chambers contain multispectral LED lights, temperature, humidity and watering controls that simulate dynamic stress, weather or climate environments to regulate growth and development.
-Multiple overlapping cameras installed across the light shelf provide real-time 3 dimensional phenotyping of size, shape and color change.
-Software for environmental control, remote visualization, supervised and automated trait extraction, genome wide association studies and crop modeling will be integrated and results shared in OpenAg, public plant phenomics databases.
+This facility provides real time plant phenotyping and field realistic environmental control to capture traits with advanced genomic analysis.
+The energy efficient growth chambers contain multispectral LED lights, temperature, and moisture controls that simulate dynamic stress, weather or climate environments which regulate growth and development.
+Multiple overlapping cameras will be installed across the light shelf to provide real-time 3 dimensional phenotyping of size, shape and color change.
+Software for environmental control, remote visualization, supervised and automated trait extraction, genome wide association studies and crop modeling will be integrated and results shared in public plant phenomics databases.

-Details about a Prototype Grow Capsule container.
-It has 2 rooms with 36 Trays of plants each.
-It has precision temperature 4-40C and humidity control using a cooling wall.
-It has high light >1800uE from 8 wave bands (RGBW + 660Red+740FarRed+840IR+950IR).
+Details about a Prototype Growth Capsule container.
+It has 2 rooms each with 3×12=36 trays of plants.
+A tray can hold 20 small pots (6x6cm) or 6 large pots (10x12cm) at various depths.
+The Growth Capsule has precision temperature -4 to 40C and humidity control using a cooling wall.
+It has high light up to >1400uE from up to 6 wave bands (Royal Blue, Blue, Cyan, White, Red, FarRed).
 There will be many overlapping cameras for time lapse imaging, 3D point cloud reconstruction, and multi spectral capture.